 A multivitamin can fill in for missing nutrients in the diet.
 A multivitamin should not be a replacement for eating healthfully, as it will never be able to replace the beneficial properties of real food.

 Rather, a multivitamin will support and enhance an already nutritious diet.
 It will also provide some measure of protection when you are unable to receive all the nutrients your body needs through food.

 Multivitamins contain micronutrients including vitamins A-K and dietary minerals such as calcium, magnesium, and iron.
 Maintaining a healthy level of micronutrients in the body leads to increased energy, a feeling of overall wellbeing, and greater immunity.

-Increasing your intake of vitamin C, for example, can reduce the likelihood of catching the common cold.
+Increasing your intake of vitamin C, for example, can reduce the likelihood of catching a cold.
 A multivitamin can also help restore nutrients lost through sickness or disease.